andreasmalta/choco_packages/geupd/Readme_en.txt

 There are two methods for installing this printer driver: automatic installation using an installer or manual installation using Add Printer.
 These two methods are described in the following sections.
-The following is a description for Windows 7.
-See Installation guide or Reference guide for details and for other OS.
+The following is a description for Windows 11.
+See Users guide for details and for other OS.

 ==========================================================================================
 5-1.
 Cautions when installing